Multiple-barrel firearm: Derringer

 The original Philadelphia Deringer was a small single-barrel, muzzleloading caplock pistol designed by Henry Deringer (1786–1868) and produced from 1852 to 1868, and was a popular concealed carry single-shot handgun of the era widely copycatted by competitors.
 However, it was the breechloading over-and-under Remington Model 95, manufactured by Remington Arms from 1866 to 1935, that has truly achieved widespread popularity to the point that it completely overshadowed all other designs and becoming synonymous with the word "derringer".
 It used a break action design with two single-shot barrels chamber for the .41 rimfire cartridge, and a cam on the hammer alternated between the barrels.
-The Remington derringer design is still being manufactured today by American Derringer, Bond Arms and Cobra Arms, and used by Cowboy Action Shooting reenactors as well as a concealed-carry weapon.
+The Remington derringer design is still being manufactured today by American Derringer, Bond Arms, and Cobra Arms, and used by Cowboy Action Shooting reenactors as well as a concealed-carry weapon.

-The Sharps Derringers were four-barrel derringers with a revolving firing pin (often called the "Sharps Pepperbox" despite not of a revolving-barrel design) first patented in 1849, but were not made until 1859 until Christian Sharps patented a more practical design.
-When loading and reloading, the four barrels slide forward open the breech.
+The Sharps Derringers had four-barrels with a revolving firing pin (often called the "Sharps Pepperbox" despite not having a revolving-barrel design) and they were first patented in 1849, but were not manufactured until 1859, when Christian Sharps patented a more practical design.
+When loading and unloading, the four barrels slide forward to open the breech.
 Production of these came to an end with the death of Christian Sharps in 1874.

-Modern derringer designs are almost all multi-barrelled, essentially making them handheld compact volley guns.
-The COP 357 is a .357 Magnum-caliber four-barrel (2×2), double-action hammerless derringer introduced in 1984, and not much larger than a .25 ACP semi-automatic pistol.
+Modern derringer designs are almost all multi-barrelled, most variants have two-barrels or four-barrels, thus essentially makes them a compact and concealable handheld version of the volley gun.
+The COP 357 is a .357 Magnum-caliber four-barrel (side-by-side and over-and-under), double-action hammerless derringer introduced in 1984, and not much larger than a .25 ACP semi-automatic pistol.
 A smaller-caliber .22 Magnum "Mini COP" was also made by American Derringer.

-DoubleTap Defense introduced the double-barreled (over-under), double-action hammerless DoubleTap derringer in 2012.
+DoubleTap Defense introduced a double-barreled (over-and-under), double-action hammerless DoubleTap derringer in 2012.
 The name comes from the double tap shooting technique, in which two consecutive shots are quickly fired at the same target before engaging the next one.
 These derringers also hold two extra rounds of cartridge in the grip, allegedly drawing inspiration from the FP-45 Liberator pistol.